odoo/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 Journal
   The deferral entries are posted in this journal.
-Deferred Expense Account
+Deferred Expense
   Expenses are deferred on this Current Asset account until they are recognized.
-Deferred Revenue Account
-  Revenues are deferred on this Current Liability account until they are recognized.
 Generate Entries
   By default, Odoo :ref:`automatically generates <vendor_bills/deferred/generate_on_validation>`
   the deferral entries when you post a vendor bill.
 However, you can also choose to :ref:`generate them manually <vendor_bills/deferred/generate_manually>` by selecting the :guilabel:`Manually & Grouped` option instead.
-Amount Computation
+Based on
   Suppose a bill of $1200 must be deferred over 12 months.
-The :guilabel:`Equal per month` computation recognizes $100 each month, while the :guilabel:`Based on days` computation recognizes different amounts depending on the number of days in each month.
+The :guilabel:`Months` computation recognizes $100 each month, while the :guilabel:`Days` computation recognizes different amounts depending on the number of days in each month.

 .. _vendor_bills/deferred/generate_on_validation: